 This article is intended for members enrolled in an individual health insurance plan.

 Dental coverage for children is an Essential Health Benefit (EHB) under the Affordable Care Act (ACA).
-That means that for subscribers with members who are under the age of 19, dental coverage for kids is included in ACA metallic health plans.
+That means if you cover a dependent(s) under the age of 19 on your Blue Cross and Blue Shield of Texas (BCBSTX) health plan, you may also have a separate dental plan for kids.

-All benefits are based on the maximum allowance.
+All dental benefits are based on a maximum allowance.
 That is the amount that BCBSTX sets as the maximum amount for payment of benefits.
-A dentist that participates in your plan’s network cannot bill you directly for charges that BCBSTX does not cover.
+A dentist that participates in your plan’s network cannot bill you directly for charges above that maximum allowance.

 Benefits for services provided by a non-participating dentist will be based on the same maximum allowance.
 Non-participating dentists may bill you for the difference between BCBSTX’s maximum allowance and whatever they usually charge.
 This means you pay more out of pocket.